RaulOG/JsonToDatabase/readme.md

 - The data importing tool might want to be used from a web interface.
 The system is ready for such use since we delegate the responsibility to run the import to the CustomerImportService and not the CustomerImportCommand.
 - Employing our ReaderFactory and the ReaderInterface allows us to easily create new readers for new file extensions.
-- A battery of well written acceptance tests has been created to guarantee that any product increments will not break already existing functionality, easing the capacity to evolve the product.
+- A battery of well written acceptance tests have been created to guarantee that any product increments will not break already existing functionality, easing the capacity to evolve the product.

 ### Scaling the process